 Before Testing: ☐ Announce testing dates and scoring schedules in advance. ☐ Familiarize yourself with all test materials, including this manual and the appropriate Teacher's Directions .
-Provide copies of the Teacher's Directions , prior to the first day of testing, to all teachers who will be administering the tests.
-Teacher's Directions are not secure, and may be distributed. □ Familiarize students with the general types of questions on the tests and the procedures that they should follow when recording the answers to the test questions.
+Provide copies of the Teacher's Directions , prior to the first day of testing, to all teacher who will be administering the tests.
+Teacher's Directions are not secure, and may be distributed. □ Familiarize students with the general types of questions on the tests and the procedures that the should follow when recording the answers to the test questions.
 All students should have at least one opportunity to practice with the practice test for either English language arts or mathematics in the Nextera [TM] Test Delivery System secure browser.
-Login credentials for the practice tests are available on the Help tab of the Nextera [TM] administration system (see directions beginning on page A-88 of Appendix Y, Nextera [TM] Administration System for further details). ☐ Each student will need their own device that has been configured for testing.
+Login credentials for the practice tests are available of the Help tab of the Nextera [TM] Administration System (see directions beginning on page A-88 of Appendix Y: Nextera [TM] Administration System for further details). ☐ Each student will need their own device that has been configured for testing.
 Please work with your School or District IT Coordinator to verify the devices are ready for testing.
-The Setup and Installation Guide (https://cbtsupport.nysed.gov/hc/en-us/articles/208474306) has detailed instructions for setting up devices for testing. ☐ Ensure applicable accommodation features are set in the Nextera [TM] administration system for each student requiring such accommodations. ☐ Ensure that teachers have printed student login tickets, session access codes, and proctor PINs prior to testing.
-For information on how to print student login tickets and where to find the session access code, see the section on the Tests Tab that begins on page A-70 of this manual.
-After Testing: Collect and securely destroy all used scratch paper, student login tickets, proctor PINs, and session access codes. □ Verify absences, refusals, and exempt status have been indicated in the Nextera [TM] administration system, as applicable.
+The Setup and Installation Guide (https://cbtsupport.nysed.gov/hc/en-us/sections/201823103-CBT-Resources) had detailed instructions for setting up devices for testing. ☐ Ensure applicable accommodation features are set in the Nextera [TM] Administration System for each student requiring such accommodations. ☐ Ensure that teachers have printed student login tickets, session access codes, and Proctor PINs prior to testing.
+For information on how to print student login tickets and where to find the session access code see the section on the Tests tab that begins on page A-70 of this manual.
+After Testing: ☐ Collect and securely destroy all used scratch paper, student login tickets, Proctor PINs, and session access codes. □ Collect and verify the return of any paper test booklets (test read editions used by students receiving the Read Aloud [by human] accommodation or English language editions provided as ar accommodation to English Language Learners who took an alternate language mathematics CBT test) at the conclusion of testing.
+Use Appendix C to track the return of materials to secure storage. ☐ Verify Not Tested codes, including absences, refusals, and exempt status have been indicated in the Nextera [TM] Administration System, as applicable.